Avoiding Greenwashing and Driving True Sustainability: Strategies for Credible ESG Communication

 The focus is on life cycle assessments (LCA) as an evaluation tool.
 Up to now, the "Product Environmental Footprint" (PEF) developed by the EU has mainly been discussed.
 However, PEF is not to be the sole assessment tool.
 It has not yet been finally determined which other standards can be used.

 The Green Claims Directive stipulates that all environmental claims in marketing materials for products and services of companies must be clear, precise and verifiable.
-This means that companies must provide accurate information and data to support their environmental claims.
+This means that companies must provide accurate information and verified Scope 3 emissions data to support green marketing claims.

-Once adopted by the EU, the member states have 24 months to transpose the directive into national law.
-A probable start date is therefore 2026.
+After adoption by the EU, the member states have 24 months to transpose the directive into national law.
+The start date is therefore February 2026 at the latest.

 The proposal protects small and medium-sized enterprises (SMEs) by exempting companies with fewer than 10 employees and less than €2 million turnover from the new requirements, unless they voluntarily choose to comply.